amirulmenjeni/buildzr/README.md

+test: 1
 # Structurizr for the `buildzr`s 🧱⚒️

 `buildzr` is a [Structurizr](https://structurizr.com/) authoring tool for Python programmers.

 If you're not familiar with Structurizr, it is both an open standard (see [Structurizr JSON schema](https://github.com/structurizr/json)) and a [set of tools](https://docs.structurizr.com/usage) for building software architecture diagrams as code.
 Structurizr derive its architecture modeling paradigm based on the [C4 model](https://c4model.com/), the modeling language for visualizing software architecture.

-`buildzr` offers flexible and fluent APIs to write software architecture models based on the C4 model, leveraging the standard Structurizr JSON schema for interoperability with various rendering and authoring tools.
+`buildzr` offers flexible and fluent APIs to write software architecture models, leveraging the standard Structurizr JSON schema for interoperability with various rendering and authoring tools.

 # Quick Start 🚀

 ## Installation

-You can use `pip` to install the `buildzr` package.
+You can use `pip` to install the `buildzr` package:

 ```bash
 pip install buildzr